MithrilJS/mithril.js/docs/render.md

 The `m.render` module is similar in scope to view libraries like Knockout, React and Vue.
 It is approximately 500 lines of code (3kb min+gzip) and implements a virtual DOM diffing engine with a modern search space reduction algorithm and DOM recycling, which translate to top-of-class performance, both in terms of initial page load and re-rendering.
 It has no dependencies on other parts of Mithril and can be used as a standalone library.

-Despite being incredibly small, the render module is fully functional and self-suficient.
+Despite being incredibly small, the render module is fully functional and self-sufficient.
 It supports everything you might expect: SVG, custom elements, and all valid attributes and events - without any weird case-sensitive edge cases or exceptions.
 Of course, it also fully supports [components](components.md) and [lifecycle methods](lifecycle-methods.md).